aws/sagemaker-scikit-learn-extension/README.rst

     # install from pip
     pip install sagemaker-scikit-learn-extension

-In order to use the I/O functionalies in the :code:`sagemaker_sklearn_extension.externals` module, you will also need to install the :code:`mlio` package via conda.
+In order to use the I/O functionalies in the :code:`sagemaker_sklearn_extension.externals` module, you will also need to install the :code:`mlio` version 0.2.7 package via conda.
 The :code:`mlio` package is only available through conda at the moment.

 To install :code:`mlio`,

 ::

     # install mlio
-    conda install -c mlio -c conda-forge mlio-py
+    conda install -c mlio -c conda-forge mlio-py==0.2.7

 You can also install from source by cloning this repository and running a ``pip install`` command in the root directory of the repository: